 When the day came, it was time to test our mettle.
 After the first session, many of us felt good with the answers we had submitted.
 Hard work and commitment had paid off.

 After the exams, the tired PLE group gathered around the coffee machine; and conversation took off.
 Sighs, and sips of coffee were followed by, “well, how did you do?” answered with smiles, and “good, and you?”

-More and more of the PLE class found its way to the coffee machine after finishing the exam, and soon, 16 to 17 students were crammed around a table made for six in the cafeteria.
+More and more of the Politics, Law and Economic (PLE) class found its way to the coffee machine after finishing the exam, and soon, 16 to 17 students were crammed around a table made for six in the cafeteria.
 We pulled chairs together from all of the empty tables around us, forming a rallying point.
 The circle of chairs grew considerably, as more students wandered out of the exam and gathered round.

 Students were stressed about the next test, now only 15 minutes away, but there was also huge sense of relief after having done well on the first exam.
 Together, around the mess of chairs, we were able to relax for a minute in good company.
 There were smiles, discussion and laughter.
 It was a happy scene.
 The cold weather outside and the excitement about midterms pushed our already close class even closer together, as we piled in to talk to each other.
 Stress brought us together, and we laughed about how good it all was.